Adabraka: History

 The town was first settled in the early 1900s developed by private owners.
 It steadily grew, fully developing the area between old Accra and central Adabraka by 1949 and the northern part of the town was finished by 1954.
-Since the 1940s, housing in the town is dominated by privately owned multihousehold buildings, consisting of four to forty rooms, most of said rooms rented to tenants.
+Since the 1940s, housing in the town is dominated by privately owned multihousehold buildings, consisting of four to forty rooms, most of which are rented to tenants.

-On 2 November 2024, during the daytime, a group of five armed and masked men robbed a men sited in a red Toyota Corolla parked near the Adabraka market.
-Eyewitnesses reported seeing the robbers approached the vehicle with their gun drawn and began firing multiple shots into the air.
-The robbers stolen a total of around from the victim.
+On 2 November 2024, during the daytime, a group of five armed and masked men robbed a men seated in a red Toyota Corolla parked near the Adabraka market.
+Eyewitnesses reported seeing the robbers approached the vehicle with their guns drawn and began firing multiple shots into the air.
+The robbers stole a total of around from the victim.
 One person suffered serious injuries during the ordeal.
 The Ghana Police Service launched a manhunt for the perpetrators shortly after the incident.

+In August 2026, Adabraka Elders forward Emmanuel Abrokwa joined Sevilla FC's Under-19 side from the Accra-based club, marking a notable achievement for the local football community in Adabraka.

 Geography

-Adabraka is one of many neighbourhoods which surround the central business district of Accra.
-The town is within walking distance of government ministries, markets, and private firms.
+Adabraka is one of many neighbourhoods surrounding the central business district of Accra.
+The town is within walking distance of government ministries, markets and private firms.